theAgileFactory/bizdock-docker/development-bizdock-image/README.md

 For informations about this script, you can use the ```-h``` flag.

 This script will run two containers : one for the database and one for the development and building environment.
+To ensure to have working containers, you need to stop and remove a possible running ```bizdockdb``` container.

 ### Usage